vlacs/navigator-archive/README.md

 </table>

 Now that the table has been created it is time to load it with some dummy data.
-Now load and execute the 'test.sql' file found in the root of the Aspire project<sup>(M$)</sup>.
+Now load and execute the 'test.sql' file found in the root of the Navigator project<sup>(M$)</sup>.
 ```bash
 $ cat test.sql | psql yourdb
 ```